 After the crash and the dust settled, we were left with a parasite economy.
 By that I mean the only people making money were doing so by leeching off of someone doing real work.
 Google is a case in point.
 A search engine is not much use without the infrastructure of the Internet and the billions of content providers.
 Google provides nothing, other than a convenient way to find some of the sites.
 Mostly what they do is operate as a protection racket.
-If you want to be found you have to play ball with Google and that costs money.

 It used to be that if you built a better mouse trap, the world would beat a path to your door.
 Today, building a better mouse trap means a whole bunch of freeloaders and highwaymen litter that path to your door, robbing all those folks trying get your better mousetrap.
 Television is a good example of this.
 It used to come over the air free.
-Now, you pay the cable guy and then you pay the tax man for the abatements the cable company needs.
+Now, you pay the cable guy and then you pay the tax man for the abatement the cable company needs.
 You have to rent a special box and maybe sign up for other services like telephone and Internet to get television.

-Maybe it has always been thus and I’m just catching on now that I’m in my dotage.
-Anyway, that’s what came to mind with the news the court was busting up Aereo.
+Maybe it has always been thus and I’m just catching on now that I’m in my old age, but that’s what came to mind with the news the court was busting up Aereo.
 Conceptually, I love the idea of local channels over the Internet.
 I’ve moved around a lot and getting the home town news, for example, would be worth a few bucks a month.
 Getting the local football games or hockey games, even though you’re not local, would be great.
 The technology to do it is in place and mature, but the local broadcasters don’t do it.
 That’s where Aereo thought they could make some money.

 That’s also where the problem starts.
-They don’t own the Interwebs and they don’t own the content.
+They don’t own the internet and they don’t own the content.
 They were borrowing it and renting it out to their customers without getting permission from the owner.
 That’s generally called theft, but in the new new new economy, it is called “disruptive.”
 The court called it illegal and our nine robbed masters are the final say in the matter.

 Now, that’s not to say no one is doing real work.
 It’s just that the big money seems to be in coming up with a way to transfer your cost of doing business onto others and charging rents for access to the work of others.
 Facebook is a great example.
 They don’t pay a dime to the ISP’s and telcos.
 You pay for the mobile access and you pay for the Internet.
 They harvest your personal data and sell it to others.
 Their big contribution is to provide a crude interface for you to see pictures of the grandkids.

 It’s all perfectly legal and maybe even moral.
 I don’t know.
 I do know you can’t have an economy based on it.
 Someone has to be making stuff and fixing stuff.
 Someone has to actually be making better mousetraps.
 Instead we have our best minds working on new ways to charge you for television.
 At some point, the system has to be overloaded with middle-men, rentiers and scammers.